Enabling Act of 1933: Possible violations

-The "Law on the Reconstruction of the Reich" (30 January 1934), passed by the Reichstag, dissolved the state parliaments, effectively rendering irrelevant the Reichsrat, which represented the states.
-Two weeks later (14 February) the Reichsrat itself was abolished by the Cabinet, in apparent contradiction of Article 2 of the Enabling Act, which stated that laws passed under the Enabling Act must "not affect" the Reichsrat.
+The "Law on the Reconstruction of the Reich" (30 January 1934), passed by the Reichstag, dissolved the state parliaments and subordinated the state governments to the Reich government, turning Germany into a highly centralized state.
+This effectively rendered the Reichsrat impotent, since that chamber represented the states.
+Two weeks later (14 February) the Reichsrat itself was abolished by the Cabinet.
+Both laws appeared to contradict Article 2 of the Enabling Act, which explicitly protected the existence of the Reichsrat and stipulated laws passed under the Enabling Act "must not affect the institutions" of that chamber.
 Moreover, Article 63 of the Weimar Constitution requires that "the states shall be represented in the Reichsrat by members of their ministries".
-However, Article 4 of the Law of the Reconstruction of the Reich reads: "The Reich Government may issue new constitutional laws."
+However, the Law on the Reconstruction of the Reich was passed by the Reichstag as a constitutional amendment (and was therefore not subject to the Enabling Act's restrictions in the first place), and its Article 4 reads: "The Reich Government may issue new constitutional laws."
 (See Law on the Abolition of the Reichsrat § Constitutional_legitimacy.)

 In August 1934, President Hindenburg died, and Hitler seized the president's powers for himself in accordance with the Law Concerning the Head of State of the German Reich, passed the previous day.
 The move was confirmed by a referendum later that month.
-But Article 2 of the Enabling Act stated that the president's powers were to remain "undisturbed" (or "unaffected", depending on the translation).
+However, Article 2 of the Enabling Act stated that the president's powers were to remain "undisturbed" (or "unaffected", depending on the translation), which has long been interpreted as barring Hitler from tampering with the presidency.
 Furthermore, a 1932 amendment to the constitution had made the president of the High Court of Justice, not the chancellor, first in the line of succession to the presidency—and even then on an interim basis pending new elections.
-This ostensible violation of Article 2 was never challenged in court.
+This ostensible violation of Article 2 was never challenged in court; either way, it appeared that this law was not in violation of Article 4 of the Law of the Reconstruction of the Reich.

 Renewals

-The Enabling Act was renewed twice, first in 1937 and then in 1941.
+The Enabling Act was renewed twice, the first coming in 1937 and the second in 1939.
 Its renewal was practically assured because all other parties were banned.
 Voters were presented with a single list of Nazis and Nazi-approved candidates under far-from-secret conditions.
 On 25 January 1943, Hitler extended the term of the Reichstag members until 30 January 1947 by enacting the Law on the Extension of the Electoral Term of the Greater German Reichstag, effectively extending its provisions for the duration of the war.